animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 successfully.

 2\.
-Referring to Step 5 in GemFire's [JTA Global Transactions with Tanzu GemFire](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-reference-archive_transactions-JTA_transactions.html), Spring Data for GemFire's Annotation support will attempt to set the `GemFireCache`, [copyOnRead](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/GemFireCache.html#setCopyOnRead-boolean-) property for you when using the `@EnableGemFireAsLastResource` annotation.f Spring Data for GemFire's auto-configuration is unsuccessful in this regard, then you must explicitly set the `copy-on-read` attribute in the `<gfe:cache>` or `<gfe:client-cache>` XML element or set the `copyOnRead` property of the `CacheFactoryBean` class in JavaConfig to
+Referring to Step 5 in GemFire's [JTA Global Transactions with Tanzu GemFire](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-reference-archive_transactions-JTA_transactions.html), Spring Data for VMware GemFire's Annotation support will attempt to set the `GemFireCache`, [copyOnRead](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/GemFireCache.html#setCopyOnRead-boolean-) property for you when using the `@EnableGemFireAsLastResource` annotation.f Spring Data for VMware GemFire's auto-configuration is unsuccessful in this regard, then you must explicitly set the `copy-on-read` attribute in the `<gfe:cache>` or `<gfe:client-cache>` XML element or set the `copyOnRead` property of the `CacheFactoryBean` class in JavaConfig to